Are Australian Shepherds Good With Cats?

 Many people are unsure if Australian Shepherds are aggressive dogs because of their herding history.
 The truth is that Australian Shepherds can be quite territorial and protective of their family and property, but they are not inherently aggressive dogs.
 With proper socialization and training, Australian Shepherds can be great family pets.

 If you are considering adding an Australian Shepherd to your family, it is important to be aware of their personality traits and how to properly train and socialize them.
-Australian Shepherds need plenty of exercises and mental stimulation, so make sure you have the time to commit to training and exercising your dog.
+Australian Shepherds need plenty of exercise and mental stimulation, so make sure you have the time to commit to training and exercising your dog.

 Australian Shepherds are usually not aggressive towards cats.
 However, some individual dogs might be prone to aggression.
 They are also a loud breed.
 Expect some barking when your pup is around your cat.
 However, aggressive behavior in Aussies is neutralized with proper training.

 Socialization is essential for these dogs.
 The earlier you start the process, the better.
-And what better way to socialize your dog than have it share the roof with another pet?
+And what better way to socialize your dog than to have it share the roof with another pet?

 In Conclusion